-Opens the Upload certificate window to add a certificate to the table.
+Opens the Upload certificate window to add a digital certificate to the table.

-- In the Passphrase (private key) field, you enter the passphrase used with this certificate.
-Possible values: - Alphanumeric ASCII character string with 0..128 characters - In the URL field, you enter the certificate file path.
+- In the Passphrase (private key) field, you enter the passphrase used with this digital certificate.
+Possible values: - Alphanumeric ASCII character string with 0..128 characters - In the URL field, you specify the path and file name of the digital certificate.